How long will my personal injury compensation claim take?

 **Official Criminal Injuries Compensation Authority (CICA) Government agency and Motor Insurers’ Bureau (MIB) figures.

-There are a number of factors that can affect the length of time a claim takes to complete.
-These include:
+There are several factors that can affect the length of time a claim takes to complete, including:

 - the type and seriousness of the injuries or illness